MicrosoftDocs/SupportArticles-docs/support/azure/virtual-machines/create-swap-file-linux-vm.md

     mounts:
     - ["ephemeral0", "/azure/resource", "auto", "defaults,nofail", "0", "0"]
     ```
-2. Proceed with the same steps to create the script, but you should notice the different path, instead of /mnt, we're using as an example `/azure/resource` and the df calculation for 30% of available space is looking for the same:
+2. Proceed with the same steps to create the script, but you should notice the different path.
+Instead of `/mnt`, we use `/azure/resource` as an the custom path.
+You can change the path or SWAPsize based on your situation.

     ```bash
     #!/bin/sh